 There are two different species of plants commonly known as chamomile.

-- Chamaemelum mobile, also commonly known as English, Russian or Roman chamomile, is a low growing perennial.
+- Chamaemelum mobile, also commonly known as English, Russian, or Roman chamomile, is a low-growing perennial.
 It is considered to be the true chamomile and is used in landscapes as a flowering groundcover or lawn substitute.
-English chamomile is hardy in zones 4-11 and is cultivated all over the world for its herbal properties.
+English chamomile is hardy in zones 4 through 11 and is cultivated all over the world for its herbal properties.

-- German chamomile, or Matricaria recutita, is also cultivated as the herbchamomile, but it is considered the false chamomile.
-It is an annual that grows to 18 inches (46 cm.) tall and its consistent miniature daisy-like flowers add charm to container, herb and cottage gardens.
+- German chamomile, or Matricaria recutita, is also cultivated as the herb chamomile, but it is considered the false chamomile.
+It is an annual that grows to 18 inches (46 cm.) tall and its consistent, miniature, daisy like flowers add charm to the container, herb, and cottage gardens.

-Upon each disc, or seed head, an abundance of chamomile seeds are produced, which germinate within 7-10 days when exposed to adequate soil, sunlight and water.
-When seeds are left on the plant to mature and spread naturally, one chamomile plant can quickly turn in to a lovely patch of chamomile.
+Upon each disc, or seed head, an abundance of chamomile seeds are produced, which germinate within seven to ten days when exposed to adequate soil, sunlight, and water.
+When seeds are left on the plant to mature and spread naturally, one chamomile plant can quickly turn into a lovely patch of chamomile.

 Planting Chamomile Seeds

-Chamomile usually produces flowers that can be harvested for herbal use in just 6-8 weeks.
+Chamomile usually produces flowers that can be harvested for herbal use in just six to eight weeks.
 When harvesting chamomile flowers, most herb gardeners will leave some seed heads to naturally self-sow to produce a small colony of chamomile.
 You can also set aside some of the harvested blooms to dry for seed to plant in other areas.
-So when to plant chamomile seeds in the garden?
+So, when to plant chamomile seeds in the garden?

-Chamomile seeds can be started indoors 3-4 weeks before the last frost.
-When planting chamomile seeds indoors, fill a seed tray with well-draining potting mix, then simply scatter the seeds over the loose soil and lightly tamp it down or water it in with a light mist.
+Chamomile seeds can be started indoors three to four weeks before the last frost.
+When planting chamomile seeds indoors, fill a seed tray with a well-draining potting mix, then simply scatter the seeds over the loose soil and lightly tamp it down or water it in with a light mist.

-Seedlings should be thinned to 2-4 inches (5-10 cm.) apart when they are about an inch (2.5 cm.) tall.
-Plants do not like to be transplanted once their roots have established and they begin to produce blooms, so many gardeners prefer to sow the seeds directly in the garden.
+Seedlings should be thinned 2 to 4 inches (5-10 cm.) apart when they are about an inch (2.5 cm.) tall.
+Plants do not like to be transplanted once their roots have been established and they begin to produce blooms, so many gardeners prefer to sow the seeds directly in the garden.

 In the garden or as a lawn substitute, chamomile seeds need only be scattered over loose soil and gently tamped down.
-Germination can occur in temperatures as low as 45-55 F. (7-13 C.) in full sun to part shade.
+Germination can occur in temperatures as low as 45 to 55 degrees F. (7-13 C.) in full sun to part shade.